Falklands sceptical over Argentina's flights offer

 BUENOS AIRES Argentina's surprise proposal for its flag carrier airline to fly to the disputed Falkland Islands met with scepticism in the British-ruled territory on Friday.

-President Cristina Fernandez said on Thursday she wanted to renegotiate a 1999 accord with Britain that allows a weekly flight by Chilean airline Lan LAN.SN (LFL.N), proposing instead that state-run Aerolineas Argentinas fly to the remote islands.
+President Cristina Fernandez said on Thursday she wanted to renegotiate a 1999 accord with Britain that allows a weekly flight by Chilean airline Lan, proposing instead that state-run Aerolineas Argentinas fly to the remote islands.

 Diplomatic tensions have surged in recent months ahead of the 30th anniversary of the brief war the two countries fought over the South Atlantic archipelago, and the Falklands' assembly said it was hard to trust Argentina.